Skip to main content

 return arr[0] # Always takes same time

-Operations that halve the problem size each step:
+Operations that halve the problem size each step.

 def binary_search(arr, target):